Generic selectors

 Post Type Selectors

-Uniform motion is a type of motion in which an object moves along a trajectory with a constant velocity.
+Uniform rectilinear motion (URM) is a type of motion in which an object moves along a trajectory with a constant velocity.
 In other words, the velocity of the object does not vary with time throughout the motion.
 Uniform motion is a fundamental concept in physics and is used as a basis for understanding other, more complex types of motion.

 In uniform motion, the velocity of the object remains unchanged at all times.
 This means that the acceleration is zero and therefore the object remains on a straight path at constant velocity.
 That is, the magnitude and direction of the velocity do not change.